 This is really neat.
 Super Heroes is a jointly owned trademark by DC Comics and Marvel Comics.
 I guess only DC and Marvel heroes can be super.

 George Nissen and Larry Griswold invented the Trampoline in 1936.
 Nissen was a gymnastics and diving competitor and Griswold was a tumbler on the gymnastics team.
 The name came from the Spanish word “trampolín,” meaning a diving board.
-Nissen had heard the word on a demonstration tour in Mexico in the late 1930s, and decided to use an anglicized form as the trademark for the apparatus.
+George had heard the word on a demonstration tour in Mexico in the late 1930s, and decided to use an anglicized form as the trademark for the apparatus.